Newton-76/FESDriversLicenseCheck/Deliverable4.md

 ### Who did what?

 Daniel:
--   Supposed to test the RFID-Tag reader and let the app run on HTTPS
+-  Supposed to test the RFID-Tag reader and let the app run on HTTPS (not done)
--   Help Eric with the design of the app
+-  Help Eric with the design of the app (in progress)

 Denis:
-+   Create database
++   Create database (done)
-+   Connect MySQL data with the app
++   Connect MySQL data with the app (done)
-+   Make php code executable
++   Make php code executable (done)
-+   Compare drivers and vehicles
++   Compare drivers and vehicles (done)
-+   Add new dirvers and vehicles to the database
++   Add new dirvers and vehicles to the database (done)
-+   Find a way to implement and run the scanner and receive the tag's ID
++   Find a way to implement and run the scanner and receive the tag's ID (done)
--   Edit datasets
+-   Edit datasets (in progress)
--   Connect functionality with design (as soon as design is done)
+-   Connect functionality with design (in progress, will be done as soon as design is done)

 Eric:
-+   Test the RFID reading function on an Android device
++   Test the RFID reading function on an Android device (done)
-+   Check PIN code at login screen
++   Check PIN code at login screen (done)
--   Design
+-   Design (in progress)